ndiing/material/README.md

 <a name="ScrollDetail"></a>

 ## ScrollDetail : <code>Object</code>
-Represents the scroll event details.
+Represents the details of the scroll event.

 **Kind**: global typedef
 **Properties**